RedeemedSpoon/BytePicks/README.md

 ### Newsletter

 Don't miss out on the latest tech insights.
-Subscribe to our newsletter [here](https://bytepicks.com/newsletter) to get awsome videos sent straight to your inbox regularly.
+Subscribe to our newsletter [here](https://bytepicks.com/newsletter) to get awesome videos sent straight to your inbox regularly.
 Stay connected and stay informed about the tech trends that matter.

 ## Our Highs & Lows